 Generally speaking, at 55 you may have loose skin, eyebags, tear trough deformity and deep midface lines with loss of contours of the cheek.

-Transcutaneous lower lid blepharoplasty will be the best option that will allow removal of excess eyelid skin, removal of fat bags, tightening the muscle, redistribution of bulging fat and a midface lift to restore youthful contours.
+Transcutaneous lower lid blepharoplasty will be the best option that will allow removal of excess eyelid skin, removal of fat bags, tightening the muscle, redistribution of bulging fat and a midface lift.

 A maintenance treatment with anti-wrinkle injections and top up dermal fillers will keep the wrinkles under control.
 A medical grade skin care regime will help maintain skin health and prolong your results from surgery.